kmussel/Moment/README.md

 Moment
 ======

+UPDATE:  Moved to its own Repo to be used with multiple languages at [MomentLib](https://github.com/momentlib/core)

 Natural Language Date/Time Parser Using Lex/Yacc/C

 Moment handles simple and complex expressions.
 Because it's written in C, it can easily be transferred to many other languages.